ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

    - In the EC2 isntances in the UI .
 I go to loadbalancer section .
 A Loadbalancer get automatically created when a Service with loadbalancer type got Created .

+   - Another Point : At the beginning when I define VPC for my Worker Node I have defined 2 Public and 2 Private Subnet and a Loadbalancer is mean to be accessible from external Request so It will be schedule in Public Subnet

+   - !!!
+NOTE : External Component like LoadBalancer they will got Public and Private IP address .
+Private for internal communication and Public for external communication

+   - Another point : In Load Balancing Configuration I can see EC2 Instances that this Load Balancer load balances traffic to .
+In Instances ID I can see all the EC2
+Instances that is Worker Nodes behinds this load balancer

+   - And in AWS there is a requirement for loadbalancer to have at least one EC2 in at least 2 different AZ